marutadam/FD_Charger_v1.0/README.md

 - Modules inside `Core/Src/` expose helpers for CAN frame processing, charger/balancer control, and data acquisition.
 - Runtime parameters (e.g. `end_voltage`, `set_current`, `system_state`) are stored in global variables, and fault diagnostics is available over UART/CAN.

-## Next Steps
-- Extend UART commands to modify parameters at runtime.
-- Add unit tests for logic-heavy modules (e.g. balancing algorithm).
-- Consider automatic documentation generation from comments using Doxygen.

-Further configuration notes and project assumptions are also documented in `GEMINI.md`.